rdtsc/codeeval-solutions/readme.md

 # Send a SIGINT to terminate the task, as it runs forever by default.
 ```

-Any compilation or interpreter errors and/or warnings will appear above the
+Any compilation/interpreter errors and/or warnings will appear above the first
-first fold.
+fold.

 C99, C++11, and Python 3 are supported out of the box.
 Support for additional
 languages may be added by modifying this task's settings in: `./gruntfile.js`.